Dragon2fly/logger_tt/README.md

 ```

 # Changelog
+## 1.7.0
+* Fixed:
+  * multiprocessing: log file rollover fails as child process keep opening the file.
+  * multiprocessing: if the log path is set by variable with time,
+    child process creates a new redundant log path.
+* New functionality: Added `StreamHandlerWithBuffer`.
+    GUI app could use this handler to keep the app responsive while having a tremendous log output.

 ## 1.6.1
 * Added `limit_line_length` parameter: log only maximum `n` characters for each traceback line.
   This prevents dumping the whole huge content of the variable into the log. `n=1000` by default.